 When it comes to growing plants indoors, gardeners are typically fighting for enough light or more consistent light.
 It's important to know that natural sunlight coming through a window is not as strong as sunlight outside, and the intensity of the light drops rapidly the further the plant is moved from the window.

 It's also important to pay attention to the direction a window is facing to gauge the intensity of light coming in.
-In North America and Europe and much of Asia, the light intensity relative to window orientation is as follows:
+In the Northern Hemisphere, the light intensity relative to window orientation is as follows:

 Measuring Light Intensity